Generic Name: methylnaltrexone (METh IL nal TREX own)

 Relistor (methylnaltrexone) is a special narcotic drug that blocks certain effects of other narcotic medicines.

-Relistor reduces constipation caused by narcotic medicines that are often used to treat pain in people with terminal illness.
-It works by preventing constipation without reducing the pain-relieving effects of the narcotic.
+Relistor reduces constipation caused by opioid (narcotic) pain medicine used to treat severe chronic pain.
+Methylnaltrexone works by preventing constipation without reducing the pain-relieving effects of the narcotic.

 Relistor is usually given after laxatives have been tried without successful treatment of constipation.